Screen direction: Examples

+Coverage

 In the coverage of the scene, it is customary in film technique to be sure that screen direction is maintained.
 In a close up, the environmental cues are at a minimum.

 It is the responsibility of the director, cameraman, and script supervisor on the set to maintain consistency of screen direction so that later during editing, the myriad short pieces of film can be properly assembled by the editor into a coherent film that tells the story intended.

+Usage

+One of the keys to maintaining screen direction is the 180-degree rule, which cuts a horizontal line through the frame.
+Actors are then filmed from only one side of the axis, maintaining the orientation of the space for the viewer.
+This can be manipulated specifically to create a shift in perspective.
+Depending on the context, disrupting the typical line of sight can be an effective way to show a sense of chaos.

 Avant-garde, experimental, and some independent film and video productions often deliberately violate screen direction rules in order to create audience disorientation or ambiguity.
 However, unless it is done very skillfully, violation of screen direction can appear to the audience to be the result of filmmaker ineptitude rather than experimentation.

+Making use of this rule can have a significant psychological impact on the audience.
+For instance, creating anticipation in a shot.
+Filmmakers will use foreshadowing via filming angles.
+They might have two characters run into each other from opposite directions, flipping the standard 180-rule.
+If the director wanted to create suspense over someone being followed, they would need to maintain continuity between the direction the characters are moving on screen.